Valerieqwq/Homepage/content/project/master-thesis/index.md

 +++
 # Project title.
-title = "Master thesis: the coupling characteristics of public transportation networks"
+title = "Coupling Dynamics of Multiplex Public Transportation Networks (Human Mobility)"

 # Date this page was created.
 date = 2019-06-02T00:00:00

 # Project summary to display on homepage.
-summary = "My master thesis project"
+summary = "This is my Master thesis project.
+This project aims to study the dynamics of multimodal mobility on urban public transportation networks to see how well do different kinds of transportation systems work together.
+It also works on discovering the determining factors that drive travelers to use multimodal transportation."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`